brandonpittman/site/src/routes/books/the-joker-year-of-the-villain-1/index.md

 ---
-title: "THE JOKER: YEAR OF THE VILLAIN #1"
+title: "The Joker: Year of the Villain #1"
 author: "John Carpenter"
 status: read
 ---